ANDYCOXV/Polaris/README.md

 # Polaris Robotics Vanguard 2017-2018
 At Vanguard I was the robotics team captain (team Polaris 13053) and served as the team programmer as well.
-Our team participated in FIRST Tech Challenge.
+Our team participated in the FIRST Tech Challenge in the TAPPS 4A State Championship and FTC Regionals.
 This repository holds some of the code and notes that I saved for next years class.
 Some of the files had to be compressed to zip files to save on storage space.